diodechain/website/_posts/2023-08-31-collaboration-in-redzones.md

 - **Browsing:** We often hear “Your secure chat and files are great, but can we use Teams?” (or whatever the preferred cloud software tool).
 With Diode’s globally available secure tunneling capabilities, you can BOTH use Teams AND achieve the security your people need no matter what region they are living or traveling around the world.

-- **Curated Resources:** Diode’s “bookmark” feature allows the Zone administrator to configure Software as a Service (Saas) and self-hosted application resources (e.g. CRM) that the team needs to operate.
+- **Curated Resources:** Diode’s “bookmark” feature allows the Zone administrator to configure Software as a Service (SaaS) and self-hosted application resources (e.g. CRM) that the team needs to operate.
 These capabilities are made available globally without worrying about data leaks or unauthorized access, thanks to Diode's Zero Trust architecture.

 - **Training:** Many of our customers routinely provide training to cohorts of employees or students - these courses are often conducted online and facilitated by a remote instructor.
 The ability to explore a topic unhindered is one of the most fundamental requirements of a positive learning environment.
 Diode’s integration with LMS software, such as Compendium 360, ensures that high quality curated content can be provided in a protected environment - giving employees and students everything they require to learn, explore, and develop.

 - **Border Crossing:** Sometimes retaining physical security of a device is not possible.
 Diode’s Border Crossing feature helps protect your people, information, and assets even when physical security is breached.

 - **Pseudoanonymity:** All it takes to start using Diode is a pseudoanonymous user name - once someone is signed up, human and organizational relationships build the collaboration zones.
-Since each person's login information uses a [self-custody crytographic signature](https://diode.io/how-it-works/), there is no need for phone number or email to recover an account.
+Since each person's login information uses a [self-custody cryptographic signature](https://diode.io/how-it-works/), there is no need for phone number or email to recover an account.

 ## Protect your team today